yued-fe/y-translation/en/Web-Performance-Optimization-with-webpack/Decrease-Front-end-Size.md

     Object.defineProperty(n,"__esModule",{value:!0}),n.render=t;var o=r(1);r.n(o)
     ```

-**In webpack 4,** the bundle-level minification is enabled automatically – both in the production mode and without one.
-It uses [the UglifyJS minifier](https://github.com/mishoo/UglifyJS2) under the hood.
+**在 webpack 4,** the bundle-level 自动启用缩减 – both in the production mode and without one. 它使用 [the UglifyJS minifier](https://github.com/mishoo/UglifyJS2) under the hood.
 (If you ever need to disable minification, just use the development mode or pass `false` to the `optimization.minimize` option.)

-**In webpack 3,** you need to use [the UglifyJS plugin](https://github.com/webpack-contrib/uglifyjs-webpack-plugin) directly.
+**在 webpack 3,** 你需要直接使用 [UglifyJS 插件](https://github.com/webpack-contrib/uglifyjs-webpack-plugin) .
 The plugin comes bundled with webpack; to enable it, add it to the `plugins` section of the config:

 ``` js
 // webpack.config.js